ayasrah/mahaam/mahaam-docs/docs/design/structure.md

 ### Go case

-**Folding by feature in Go** is not straight forward while keeping interfaces in same file such what been did in `C#, Java, TS, and Python`, as it will cause **circular dependences issue** (eg: btw user and plan modules), thats why mahaam chose to fold by layer for Go project and its good change to show the app in layer structure as well.
+**Folding by feature in Go** is not straight forward while keeping interfaces in same file such what been did in `C#, Java, TS, and Python`, as it will cause **circular dependences issue** (eg: between user and plan modules), that's why mahaam chose to fold by layer for Go project and its good change to show the app in layer structure as well.

 Another point in `mahaam-api-go` is placing every infra file in its own folder, and that is because in go each folder is a package, and its not allowed two files under same folder to have different packages.
 Mahaam needs to group and call infra utilities by their modules like: `cache.AppName`, `email.SendMeOtp`, `config.DBUrl`.
-Keeping all files flat under infra will not give us this, instead it will be `infra.AppName`, `infra.SendMeOtp`, `infra.DBUrl`, which mixes all functions together, thats why each file placed in its own folder.
+Keeping all files flat under infra will not give us this, instead it will be `infra.AppName`, `infra.SendMeOtp`, `infra.DBUrl`, which mixes all functions together, that's why each file placed in its own folder.